top of page

 The King James Bible was printed in its original version in 1611 and underwent corrections in 1629, 1638, 1762, 1769, 1979, and 1982.

-The 1982 edition has been the most accurate and the most commonly used and is called the New King James Version (NKJV).
+The 1982 edition has been the most accurate and the most commonly used, and it is called the New King James Version (NKJV).

 a.
 Gideon.